CreativeTechGuy/tree-despawn-timer/README.md

 If the plugin is reasonably confident that it knows how long a tree has left, it'll show a timer on the tree.
 If the tree was already being chopped when you arrived, no time is shown as we cannot be confident in the time remaining.

+Config Options:

+* Timer Display Type - Choose between a pie timer and a tick counter
+* Popular Tree Indicator - Increases the size of the timer when there are 10+ players chopping the tree.
+(Max players for the Forestry invisible woodcutting boost.)

 Other Forestry Related Plugins:

 * [Tree Count](https://runelite.net/plugin-hub/show/treecount) - shows the number of players currently chopping a tree